The spectral site revisited: Spectral site of a set-valued model

-\begin{remark} Beware that the structural sheaf $ \widetilde{B} = \mathfrak{a}_{J_B}\cod$ needs not to return local objects as values; in particular, whenever $J_B$ is subcanonical, $\widetilde{B} = \cod$, but the codomains of basic etale arrow have no reason to be local objects.
-This is because local objects are models of a geometric extension of $\mathbb{T}$, being a model of which is a local notion that do not hold globally. \end{remark}
+\begin{remark} Beware that the structure sheaf $ \widetilde{B} = \mathfrak{a}_{J_B}\cod$ needs not to return local objects as values; in particular, whenever the topology generated by $J_B$ is subcanonical, $\widetilde{B} = \cod$, but the codomains of basic etale arrows have no reason to be local objects.
+This is because local objects are models of a geometric extension of $\mathbb{T}$, being a model of which is a local notion that does not hold globally.
+Nevertheless, as we saw above, stalks of the structure sheaf are set-valued local objects; but in general having local objects at stalks may not be sufficient to ensure localness of a sheaf itself. \end{remark}